 LEAD will operate in the three U.S. Government development corridors: Cap-Haïtien, Saint-Marc, and Port-au-Prince.
 The project will target industries and businesses with the greatest potential for job creation, including construction, tourism, agribusiness, and alternative energy.
 The project emphasizes job creation and entrepreneurship for women, including women with disabilities.

-- Four SMEs received matching grants to expand their businesses; and
+- 21 businesses received matching grants to expand their businesses;

-- Two social enterprises received matching funds to advance their social objective.
+- Two social enterprises received matching funds to advance their social objective; and

 - Provide matching grants from $50,000 to $200,000 to 40 small- and medium-sized enterprises (SMEs);